Harte and Soul

 Peter Ranger has settled into a life that’s about half of what he once envisioned.
-He runs the business he’d always dreamed of having while raising his 3-year-old daughter.
-That he’s doing it alone since Kiena’s mother died two years ago is something he’s adjusted to.
+He runs the business he’d always dreamed of having while raising his 3-year-old daughter, adjusted to doing it alone since Kiena’s mother died two years ago.
 Kiena’s ability to communicate with animals just makes her one more extraordinary person in his life.
 And if there’s a gaping hole left by the women he’s loved, well, he’s not eager to try filling it.
 He’s happy with what he has.

 And then someone comes along and threatens to take it all away.

 Brooklyne Harte’s work for the Agency for the Registration and Protection of Extraordinary People doesn’t take her out in the field anymore, but her professional relationship with Peter’s sister obligates her to take on Kiena’s case when someone starts harassing and threatening her father.
-Kiena’s younger than the usual ARPEP registrant, and it’s too early to tell if her abilities will make her a target or asset.
+It’s too early to tell if Kiena’s abilities will make her a target or asset.
 But given little choice, Brook takes on what she expects to be a straightforward, albeit undercover job.

 Peter stood in the quiet warehouse and watched his daughter struggle to reach the next bar on the preschool climber that dominated the space.
 She stretched her little arm high, her baby fingers spread, her tongue poking between her lips.
 He stood behind her, hands ready to lift her the extra inch, but she bounced once and managed to grab the bar.
 After that, it was a scramble to the top.